 What specs can you tell us about your rig?
 (Make, model, price when purchased, where’d you find it, mileage, solar, appliances, etc)

 I found this ’91 Chevy G20 in Mountain View, CA nearly 7 years ago on Craigslist.
 I was in search of a van to convert to a stealth camper.
 It had 89,000 miles on it when I bought it for $2,600, and the odometer stopped rolling at 176,000 miles… about two years ago.
 It was decked out in a classic blue shag carpet and velour seats, headliner, you name it.
 I was quick to remove the early 90’s decor like the blue shag carpet and wooden accents on the dashboard.
-These days, it’s outfitted with secondary power,100w Renogy solar panel, Morningstar charge controller, a 12V Dometic fridge/freezer, running water, bench/bed, and kitchenette.
+These days, it’s outfitted with a full campervan power system, 100w Renogy solar panel, Morningstar charge controller, a 12V Dometic fridge/freezer, running water, bench/bed, and kitchenette.